Join our adventure community. We'd love to stay in touch! Sign up here.

 San Juan Islands Webcam

-The San Juan Islands are one of the most popular getaways in Washington State for many reasons.
-From open water to rocky beaches, pastoral tranquility, quaint villages, fabulous dining, mountain lakes, old-growth forest, and spectacular vistas—you will get a taste of it all on this 4-day adventure!
-There is no better place to wander, explore and relax than on this charming Puget Sound archipelago.
+The San Juan Islands — with their breathtaking scenery, vibrant marine life, pastoral tranquility, quaint villages, and crystal-clear waters — provide a stunning backdrop for outdoor adventures.
+You will get a taste of it all on this 4-day journey!
+This tour combines stunning hiking, unique wildlife encounters, sea kayaking, and scenic drives, all in an intimate small group.
+There is no better place to wander, explore, and relax than on this charming Puget Sound archipelago.

 ITINERARY